uhuohuy/GazPNE2/README.md

 # GazPNE2
 ## Introduction

-We present a robust and general place name extractor for English tweets, GazPNE2,  which fuses deep learning, global gazetteers (e.g., OpenStreetMap), and pretrained transformer models, requiring no manually annotated data.
-GazPNE2 can extract place names at both coarse (e.g., country and city) and fine-grained (e.g., street and creek) levels and place names with abbreviations (e.g., `tx' for `Texas' and `studemont rd' for `studemont road').
-We compare GazPNE2 with 9 competing approaches on 11 public tweet data sets, containing 21,393 tweets and 16,790 place names across the world.
+We present  a robust and general place name extraction method from tweet texts, named GazPNE2.
+It fuses deep learning, global gazetteers (i.e., OpenStreetMap and GeoNames), and pretrained transformer models (i.e., BERT and BERTweet), requiring no manually annotated data.
+It can extract place names at both coarse (e.g., country and city) and fine-grained (e.g., street and creek) levels and place names with abbreviations (e.g., ‘tx’ for ‘Texas’ and ‘studemont rd’ for ‘studemont road’).
+To fully evaluate GazPNE2 and competing approaches, we use 19 public tweet datasets as test data, containing in total 38,802 tweets and 22,197 place names across the world.

 ## Test Data
 The data we used to evaluate our approach is as follows: